d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

     1. Does it really lead to a perfectly uniform distribution over the sequences on the document?
     1. What would you have to do to make things even more uniform?
 1. If we want a sequence example to be a complete sentence, what kind of problem does this introduce in minibatch sampling?
 How can we fix the problem?
+1. Suppose there are $100,000$ words in the training dataset.
+How much word frequency and multi-word adjacent frequency does a four-gram need to store?
+1. Estimate the exponent of Zipf's law for unigrams, bigrams, and trigrams.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/117)